 The word “diversity” often conjures images of a workplace consisting of people from different backgrounds, cultures and genders.
-While those things certainly explain a component of diversity, it’s only part of what diversity includes.
+While those things certainly explain a component of diversity, it’s only part of what diversity in the workplace includes.
 Realistically speaking, physical and social aspects only make up about half of diversity.
 The remainder lies in diversity of thought.

 Not long ago, Denise Young Smith, Apple’s vice president for diversity and inclusion, received criticism for making remarks about white men that many considered to be controversial.
 She said, ”12 white, blue-eyed, blonde men could be diverse.”
 Despite the way she framed her statement, Smith may have been on to something.